shub113/ai_car_marketplace/README.md

 ###### ABOUT THE PROJECT
 - Authentication is handled using clerk[https://clerk.com/].
 - Database and storage used is Supabase[https://supabase.com/].
-- Security is handled using Arcjet[https://app.arcjet.com/]
+- Security and rate limit is handled using Arcjet[https://app.arcjet.com/]
 -